 There’s a fine line between fishing and just standing on the shore like an idiot – Steven Wright

-There are two main types of fishing: using a spin reel and fly-fishing.
+There are two main types of fishing: using a spin reel and fly fishing.
 You can also fish with just a line and hook, and even go archer or spearfishing.

 Spin Reel – A basic spin rod set is the easiest to get started with.
 Many come pre-lined, otherwise, you just purchase line (generally the thinner the better, so fish have trouble seeing it), and have it professionally lined for you at the store.
 You combine your spin reel with a hook and bait or artificial lure, a sinker for casting weight, and possibly a bobber.

-Fly Fishing – A bit more intricate of art is fly fishing.
+Fly Fishing – A bit more intricate art is fly fishing.
 It uses a special type of fly rod, a long, thick colorful line ideal for whipping against the water, and a fly.
 There are a variety of flies to choose from, each suited for certain environments.
 The goal is to pick the one the fish are biting on there.

 Tips for fishing with bait, lure, and flies